tailwindlabs/designing-with-tailwindcss/03-building-a-responsive-navbar/03-making-the-navbar-responsive/README.md

-# 3.1 Laying out the elements with Flexbox
+# 3.3 Making the Navbar Responsive

 This lesson is built as a simple [Vue CLI](https://cli.vuejs.org/) app to better represent how a real-world project might be set up.